d3/d3/guide/bar-1.markdown

 var data = [4, 8, 15, 16, 23, 42];
 </script>

 One of the ways you might visualize this univariate data is a bar chart.
-Let's examine how to create bar charts using D3, first with basic HTML, and then a more advanced example with SVG.
+This guide will examine how to create a simple bar chart using D3, first with basic HTML, and then a more advanced example with SVG.

 ### HTML